VJB Vineyards & Cellars 2007 Chardonnay

 Cost: $18 at the winery

-Aroma: Initial aromas of pears and white peaches, with a light pineapple finish at t
+Aroma: Initial aromas of pears and white peaches, with a light pineapple finish at the end.

 Taste: Clean & crisp.
 Muted fruit flavors of pears, melons, white peaches, & apricots.
 Slight butteriness & minerality on the finish.